 The Tab S3 has a built-in fingerprint sensor.
 The Surface Pro 4 works with Windows Hello's facial recognition features, so you can login just by showing your face.
 There's also a keyboard cover option with a fingerprint sensor built in.

-Only the Tab S3 is available in a Wi-Fi + LTE variant.
+Only the Tab S3 is available in a Wi-Fi + LTE variant (or at least it will be at some point in the future).

 Both of these tablets can be outfitted with keyboards to turn them into more capable laptop stand-ins.
 Both keyboards are sold separately with a US$130 price tag.